Healthcare associated infections

 Health service standards

 The prevention of HAI is considered to be a high priority patient safety issue and is covered under Standard 3 of the National Safety and Quality Health Service Standards.
 These standards contain the essential requirements for good clinical practice in all Australian hospitals, and compliance is considered mandatory for accreditation.
 In order to assist healthcare facilities to comply with Standard 3, SA Health has developed a a number of resources.
-A suite of audit tools (PDF 238KB) has also been developed.
+A suite of audit tools (PDF 238KB) has also been developed; excel version of the tools are available on request by contacting SA Health's Infection Control Service.

 The SA Health HAI Prevention Policy Directive (PDF 422KB) outlines requirements for an effective infection control program.